-The Dual Diploma of Vocational Education & Training and Training Design & Development makes the most of the overlap between these latest two TAE Diplomas and is designed for trainers already working in the Vocational Education and Training sector who are looking for a professional development opportunity.
+The Dual TAE50116 Diploma of Vocational Education & Training and TAE50216 Diploma of Training Design & Development makes the most of the overlap between the two TAE Diplomas and is designed for trainers already working in the Vocational Education & Training sector who are looking for a professional development opportunity.